sictweb/bti425-2020/notes/angular-services-example.md

 ### Working with a web service

-In the "getting started" example above, the service created its data in memory, as part of its initialization process.

-We want to add on to this functionality with another typical scenario - using a web service that's external (and outside) this app.
-In this section, we use a public web API that deliver simple data without fuss or muss.
+We want to use a web service that's external to (and outside of) this app.
+In this section, we use a public read-write web API.

 When compared to the simple "getting started" example above, there are three new or additional interrelated concepts and techniques that we are interested in:
 1. HttpClient